kyndryl-open-source/hashi-vault-js/README.md

 * `0.3.16`
   * Changed software license to EPL-2.0
   * Improved documentation about creating your test environment with HTTPS
+  * Fixed KVV2 Function `listKVSecret` to use the proper method

 * `0.3.15`
   * Added *PKI secret engine* role functions: